-When we were children were had a natural curiosity about everything.
+When we were children we had a natural curiosity about everything.
 Children are born scientists who aim to explore, question and understand what’s around them.

 Aim to take the attitude of a curious child.
 Note that this is a light and open attitude – not a serious or heavy one.
 For a wonderful mindfulness practice you can make it a habit to regularly ask yourself, “‘what’s going on inside me right now?’ and then take a moment to truly tune into your state of mind, body and being.

 Whatever experience you notice, investigate it with a curious mind.
 Curiosity doesn’t condemn.
 It simply watches.